-No, you can’t get the new coronavirus or COVID-19 from your cat.
+No, you can’t get COVID-19 from your cat.
 And she can’t get it from you.
 But there are some things to know about the coronavirus and cats that could help keep both of you healthy.
 And yes, as Mom said at least once a day when you were a kid, wash your hands.
 Often.

 So you read about the dog in China who tested positive for the new coronavirus, and now you’re eyeing your cat with suspicion and just a little bit of fear.
 But infected humans are not the cats’ fault!
 Numerous world and national health agencies say COVID-19 can’t be transmitted from cats and dogs to humans.
 You might be able to give it to your cat though.
 Not that she’ll get sick.

 Coronaviruses tend to be species-specific.
 So while the coronavirus and cats is probably not an issue for either of you, your cat has plenty of her own coronaviruses to worry about.

 The Coronavirus And Cats: Five Things To Do